 HTTPS or the green lock in the address bar means two things:

 - This is the website that it says it is in the address bar, and your browser has verified this

 - Your connection is secure, no one can read what you send to the site or what it sends to you

 HTTPS does not mean the site you are on is safe.
 It just means that you are on the site the address bar says you're on, and that your connection to that site is secure.
-HTTPS is completely useless if you don't know how to read the address bar, so you can confirm that you are on the site you trust and that your connection is secure.
+This is why you it's important to know how to read the address bar, so you can confirm that you are on the site you trust and that your connection is secure.

 If you don't see HTTPS or the little green lock, then neither of the above is true.
 When you're at

 http://google.ca, you have no way of knowing that you are actually seeing Google, or if it's an imposter.
 In addition to that, anyone can see what data you send to that page.
 Always make sure you see

 HTTPS or that green padlock and verify you're on the right page before you enter login or payment information.